zahaale20/zahaale20/README.md

 Hi!
 I'm Alex Zaharia.

-My current research focuses:
+I'm fascinated by how we learn, share, and optimize information.
+My current research explores:
-- Information Theory – Understanding how information is structured, transmitted, and optimized.
+- Information Theory – How information is structured, transmitted, and refined for better understanding.
-- Temporal Dynamics – Examining the role of time in learning, decision-making, and information flow.
+- Temporal Dynamics – The impact of time on learning, decision-making, and communication.
-- Learning Rate Optimization – Enhancing how individuals, teams, and organizations acquire and apply knowledge efficiently.
+- Learning Rate Optimization – Helping individuals, teams, and organizations learn faster and more effectively.
-- Information Dissemination – Improving the spread and retention of knowledge across personal, professional, and organizational networks.
+- Information Dissemination – Finding better ways to share and retain knowledge across different networks.

+Always open to discussions and collaborations—let’s connect! 🚀